 Stable Ventilation with Solar Roof Ventilator

-The Solar Whiz roof ventilators keeps horses comfortable in stables where temperatures can vary from 12ºC up to 44ºc, depending on the season, the age and weight of the horses.
+The Solar Whiz roof ventilators keep horses comfortable in stables where temperatures can vary from 12ºC up to 44ºc, depending on the season, the age, and the weight of the horses.

 “Good air quality is essential for minimizing respiratory health problems,” says Solar Whiz managing Director Arne Hachmann.
-“This starts with good ventilation, which also helps protect the horse stable structure from moisture damage by reducing condensation and moisture levels.
+“This starts with good horse stable ventilation, which also helps protect the horse’s stable structure from moisture damage by reducing condensation and moisture levels.

-“Using the Solar Whiz roof ventilation high volume gable or roof fan, you allow Mother Nature to control the air quality cost free, every day.”
+“By using the Solar Whiz roof ventilation high volume gable or solar roof fan for ventilation in horse’s stable, you allow Mother Nature to control the air quality cost-free, every day.”